Mexico Boat Import Permit Requirements: Cost, Documents, and Timeline

 Everything Baja

-If you’re researching a Mexico boat import permit, you’re probably trying to answer three practical questions fast: what does it cost, what documents do I need, and how long will it take?
+If you are researching a Mexico boat import permit, you are probably trying to answer three practical questions fast: what does it cost, what documents do you need, and how long does it take?

 Quick Answer

-Most boat owners need to think about three things first: whether their vessel requires a TIP, whether their document packet is complete, and whether their timing allows for normal processing or needs faster help.
+Most boat owners need to think about three things first: whether their vessel likely requires a TIP, whether their document packet is complete, and whether their timing leaves room for normal processing or needs faster help.

 Cost